 Which brings us here.
 A little over a year later, deep in the throes of wedding planning — equal parts intense and thrilling and surreal.

-Remember that crypto hedge fund that started everything?
+And whatever came of that crypto hedge fund that started everything?
 Well, sadly, it went belly up.
-The coin crashed and burned and never recovered.
-Between the two of them, they lost thousands.
-An embarrassing amount, really, and we’ll leave it there.
+The coin crashed and burned.
+Never recovered.
+Theo and Alyssa, between the two of them, lost many thousands.
+A mortifying amount, really, and let's just leave it at that.

 Ouch.

-And yet, when you pan out, they didn't lose a thing.
-They may have lost a boatload of dough but gained each other.
+Nevertheless, they hit the jackpot in another way—a way that made them richer than any financial holding could have.
+They may have lost a boatload of shekels, but they gained each other.
 A forever love.
 A best friend.
 A partner to do life with.
 And they carry with them everything and everyone they've loved and lost along the way.

 Turns out the best investment they ever made wasn't in crypto at all.

+Year 1 of a never-ending journey!
 There's 12 straight minutes here, so when a song ends, most likely there's still more to go.
-It's 3 or 4 songs in a row.
+It's 3 songs in a row.
 Enjoy!